maddyrae9/telemetry/README.md

 * Reasoning for ST abnormalities
 * Option to test your knowledge on telemetry strips
 * Adding the QTC
-* Add the Science behind the heart.
-Start with SA Node
 * Add Pediatric measurment values

 ## Contribution